 So far, regenerative cell therapy has shown promise in the field of orthopedics and as a potential solution for chronic pain from debilitating joint deterioration and injuries.
 More advanced possibilities for the potential of regenerative medicine are still currently under development.

 The human body contains what is known as growth factors, which help the body heal from an injury.
 Regenerative medicine treatments replicate the body’s natural healing mechanisms to find new and more effective ways to treat common health issues.

-There are two main categories of stem cells: embryonic and somatic (adult).
-Stem cells can also be engineered in the lab to exhibit embryonic stem cell properties.
-This type of cell is known as an induced pluripotent stem cell.
-Adult stem cells can be found throughout the body, from the bone marrow (known as mesenchymal stem cells) to fat tissue (known as adipose stem cells), and from amniotic fluid.
+There are two main categories of regenerative cells: embryonic and somatic (adult).
+Regenerative cells can also be engineered in the lab to exhibit embryonic cell properties.
+This type of cell is known as an induced pluripotent cell.
+Adult cells can be found throughout the body, from the bone marrow (known as mesenchymal cells) to fat tissue (known as adipose cells), and from amniotic fluid.

-In addition to stem cells, there are a few regenerative therapies currently in use that harness the body’s healing capabilities and essentially turbocharge them to yield the best results.
+In addition to regenerative cells, there are a few regenerative therapies currently in use that harness the body’s healing capabilities and essentially turbocharge them to yield the best results.
 They include: